boardgameio/boardgame.io/docs/documentation/api/Lobby.md

 Rename and/or update additional information of a user in the room instance `id` of a game named `name` previously joined by the player.

-Accepts four parameters, requires at least one of the two optional parameters:
+Accepts four JSON body parameters, requires at least one of the two optional parameters:

 - `playerID` (required): the ID used by the player in the game (0,1...).